dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 You flinched.
 That wasn't something you anticipated.
 You tried to convince them that GPUs are the way forward and it is the "best" way to run your model in real-time.

-You scanned the room and begin to see your clients faces, not particularly happy 👇
+You scanned the room and begin to notice their faces, they don't look particularly happy 👇

 {{< figure_resizing src="meme.jpg">}}